eclipse-sprotty/sprotty-website/hugo/content/docs/user_interaction.md

 ```

 A button handler is a simple injectable class with a `buttonPressed(button: SButton): Action[]` method.
-returned actions are passed to the `ActionDispatcher` to be handled there.
+The actions that this method returns are passed to the `ActionDispatcher` to be handled there.
 ```Typescript
 @injectable()
 export class CustomButtonHandler implements IButtonHandler {